TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/dg/index.md

 {% endraw %}

-Reverse String in Dg was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Dg](https://sampleprograms.io/languages/dg) was written by:

 - Riley Martine

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution